ADHD and Sleep

 Sleeping on the Floor

-My son loves sleeping on the floor and often will resist moving to the bed.
+My son loves sleeping on the floor and often resists moving to the bed.
 I have noticed that when he is asleep on the floor, he hardly snores at all.
-Whereas, in the bed, he snores a LOT.
+Whereas, in bed, he snores a lot.
 He’s had multiple sleep studies and refuses to wear a CPAP.

 He knows that he gets better sleep when he’s on the floor, and I can’t argue with him.
 He does.
-We’ve purchased special pillows, special mattresses, a flat board instead of a box spring…he still prefers the floor.
+We’ve purchased special pillows, special mattresses, and a flat board instead of a box spring.
+He still prefers the floor.

 Autism Sleep Help